National Custom & Self Build Association

 Before making a complaint you should read our Guidance Notes.
 You can then make and submit your complaint online.
 If you have any questions, just get in touch.

 What is the National Custom & Self Build Association?

 NaCSBA is the voice of the Custom and Self-build housing sector.
 It's mission is to make Custom and Self-build a mainstream choice for everyone seeking a home of their own.

-CEDR can provide the services of a conciliator to for a private and structured form of negotiation assisted.
+CEDR can provide the services of a conciliator for a private and structured form of assisted negotiation.
 If a settlement is reached the conciliator can draw up an agreement that can then become a legally binding contract if signed by both parties.

 The process begins on the date of the acknowledgement of a valid application from the customer.
 Once we accept the application, we will send a copy of it to the company with a Response Form which they are required to complete and return to CEDR within 14 days.